On 14th February 2017, Owhaoko B&D Trust applied to Heritage NZ to list the old Golden Hills Hut as a heritage building.

 In these earlier years, the Golden Hills Hut was used as the primary place of shelter in the area as well as being used as a supply store for the stockmen who worked on the full muster for the Ngamatea sheep station (also referred to in earlier days as Owhaoko).

-Ngamatea was the largest sheep station in the North Island at that time and the hut is now is still a living example of life for the sheep stockmen who lived and worked during that era.
+Ngamatea was the largest sheep station in the North Island at that time, and the hut is still a living example of life for the sheep stockman who lived and worked during that era.